Italian Culture - Art

 Giovanni Pisano, Battistero di Pisa.

-The first episode of a new series is here, available in full on our YouTube channel.
+The first 3 episodes of Learn Italian with Art are now available on our YouTube channel.
 With additional learning content for our patrons.

 affresco - Fresco; a technique of mural painting executed upon wet lime plaster.